Mike Amor

-Mike Amor is an Australian journalist and news presenter.

-Amor is currently the weekend presenter of Seven News Melbourne with Rebecca Maddern and presents Seven Afternoon News in Melbourne.

-Previously, he was the network's US Bureau Chief for almost two decades, based in Los Angeles.
+Mike Amor is a multi-award winning Australian journalist and news presenter.
+He is currently the weekend presenter of Seven News Melbourne with Karina Carvalho and presents Seven Afternoon News in Melbourne.
+Previously, he was the network's US Bureau Chief for almost two decades based in Los Angeles and was on the ground in New York City on the day of 9/11.

 Career

 Amor was United States Bureau Chief for Seven News, based in Los Angeles for 17 years.
 He won the Edward R Murrow National Award in the Breaking News category for his report of the rescue of a toddler after the Haiti earthquake and has been nominated for two Australian Logies, winning in 2008 for his report on the Garuda plane crash in Indonesia.

 In a career spanning 25 years, Amor has covered many of the biggest stories in the world.
-He was on the ground in New York during the 11 September attacks.
-He helped rescue Australian tourists trapped in New Orleans after Hurricane Katrina.
-He has led Seven's coverage for three US elections, including Barack Obama's win in 2008.
-He is also a war correspondent having covered the Libyan rebellion, the Gaza war and two Fijian coups.
+He was on the ground in New York during the 11 September attacks, helped rescue Australian tourists trapped in New Orleans after Hurricane Katrina, and led Seven's coverage for three US elections, including Barack Obama's win in 2008.
+He also covered the Libyan rebellion, the Gaza war, and two Fijian coups.

-In July 2006, Amor was appointed presenter of Seven 4.30 News replacing Rebecca Maddern.
+In July 2006, Amor was appointed presenter of Seven 4.30 News, replacing Rebecca Maddern.

 Amor won two awards at the 2015 Southern California Journalism Awards for two Seven News reports.
 In the same year, he was awarded the LA Press Club's American National Arts & Entertainment Journalism Award for coverage of the death of Robin Williams.

 In August 2018, it was announced that Amor would move back to Australia after 17 years as United States Bureau Chief to replace Jennifer Keyte as weekend presenter of Seven News Melbourne.
 He was also appointed Seven Afternoon News presenter.
 Ashlee Mullany replaced Amor as United States Bureau Chief.
 Amor regularly fills in for Peter Mitchell on Seven News Melbourne.